MBTITheorist

 Estimated frequency: 3.3% of the general population

-Keirsey (1998) places the INTP within the Rational temperament and assigns the role name Architect—not in the sense of designing buildings, but in the sense of designing ideas.
+Keirsey (1998) places the INTP within the Rational temperament and assigns the role name Architect, not in the sense of designing buildings, but in the sense of designing ideas.
 According to Keirsey, the Rational Architect is distinguished by an extraordinary capacity for abstract reasoning and an almost compulsive need for logical consistency.
-INTPs tend to notice logical flaws that others overlook, and they are often the first to identify when a theory, argument, or system contains internal contradictions.
+INTPs notice logical flaws that others overlook, and they are often the first to identify when a theory, argument, or system contains internal contradictions.
 This talent for deconstruction can make INTPs invaluable in fields that require rigorous analysis, though it can also lead others to perceive them as perpetually critical or difficult to satisfy.

 Common Traits